AR-92/mark/docs/developer_guide.md

 ./tests/final_tests.sh
 ```

-This will run all 50 tests across 6 test modules and verify that all functionality is working correctly.
+This will run all 50 tests across 6 test modules and verify that all functionality is working correctly. ✅

-## Extending Functionality
+## 🔧 Extending Functionality

 ### Adding New Commands
-1. Create a new command implementation in `lib/commands/`
+1. Create a new command implementation in `lib/commands/` ➕
-2. Add the command to the case statement in `bin/mark`
+2. Add the command to the case statement in `bin/mark` 🔗
-3. Add help text to `lib/commands/help.sh`
+3. Add help text to `lib/commands/help.sh` ❓

 ### Adding New Template Features
-1. Modify the parser in `lib/utils/parser.sh`
+1. Modify the parser in `lib/utils/parser.sh` 🔧
-2. Update the processor in `lib/utils/processor.sh`
+2. Update the processor in `lib/utils/processor.sh` ⚙️
-3. Add tests to `tests/final_tests.sh`
+3. Add tests to `tests/final_tests.sh` 🧪
-4. Document the feature in `docs/user_guide.md`
+4. Document the feature in `docs/user_guide.md` 📚

+Happy coding! 🎉💻